Luka140/AE4ASM599-ros-gazebo/src/environment_reconstruction/README.md

 ## Other files
 ### `utils.py`
-This Python module provides utility functions for working with ROS2 PointCloud2 messages, specifically for creating unstructured pointclouds from numpy arrays and converting PointCloud2 messages back to numpy arrays.
+This Python module provides utility functions for working with ROS2 PointCloud2 messages, specifically for creating unstructured point clouds from NumPy arrays and converting PointCloud2 messages back to NumPy arrays.

 Features
-- create_unstructured_pointcloud: Converts a numpy array of points to a ROS2 PointCloud2 message.
+- create_unstructured_pointcloud: Converts a NumPy array of points to a ROS2 PointCloud2 message.
 - pcl2array: Converts a ROS2 PointCloud2 message to a numpy array.

 #### Function Descriptions
 `create_unstructured_pointcloud(points: np.ndarray, frame_id='world', time=None) -> PointCloud2`

-Creates an unstructured pointcloud from a numpy array of points.
+Creates an unstructured point cloud from a NumPy array of points.

 Parameters:
-- points: A numpy array of shape [N, 3] or [N, 4] containing the points.
+- points: A NumPy array of shape [N, 3] or [N, 4] containing the points.
 If the array has shape [N, 3], it should contain [x, y, z] coordinates.
-If it has shape [N, 4], it should contain [x, y, z, c] where c is the cluster label.
+If it has shape [N, D] where D>3, the first three dimensions should still be [x, y, z].
-- frame_id: The frame id of the pointcloud.
+- frame_id: The frame id of the point cloud.
 Defaults to 'world'.
-- time: ROS2 time at which the pointcloud is created.
+- time: ROS2 time at which the point cloud is created.
 If None, the current time is used.

 Returns:
 - PointCloud2: The created PointCloud2 message.